CircleCI-Public/cimg-base/README.md

 You can also use this image directly in CircleCI if you need a light-weight image to run generic commands or orb-based commands.

+## Variants

+Currently, there is only a Node variant of this image.
+The Node variant includes the latest LTS version of Node.
+To install a different version, use [CircleCI's Node orb](http://circleci.com/orbs/registry/orb/circleci/node#commands-install-node).
+See below for explanation of specific `-node` (and other) tags.

 ## Tags